Unusual Options Activity Insight: Bausch Health Companies | Benzinga

 Unusual Options Activity Insight: Bausch Health Companies

-Shares of Bausch Health Companies (NYSE:BHC) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $29.29.
+Bausch Health Companies (NYSE:BHC) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $25.61 following the option alert.

 - Sentiment: BEARISH